-- Researches and coalesces information from relatives/kin to expand the child’s support system and family connections, while identifying potential relative home providers.
+- Researches and coalesces information from relatives/kin to expand the child’s support system and family connections, while identifying potential kinship caregivers

-- Identify and document at least 80 family/kin for each child through Family Finding search activities, including: internet & database searches, Children’s Division and Juvenile Court case file reviews, child & family interviews.
+- Identify and document family/kin for each child through Family Finding search activities, including: internet & database searches, file reviews, child & family

 - Facilitate communication with the team and provide the referring agencies with accurate family documentation, including genograms, family contact information, and identified kin supports.

-- Attend all meetings and court hearings, advocating for relative/kin placement.
+- Attend or facilitate meetings and court hearings, advocating for relative/kin

-- Complete assessments on the child and family functioning upon case referral and case closure to measure the success and outcomes of the program.
+- Complete assessments on the child and family functioning upon referral and conclusion of services to measure the success and outcomes of the

 - Assist in preparing the family for licensure by explaining the licensing process and assisting with home licensing requirements.